You are viewing the global institutional website

 The founding phase has allowed Exodus & Resilience to identify institutional learnings before full program execution.
 These learnings guide the design of the platform and avoid confusing visibility with impact.

-• The fiscal architecture must be defined by node before requesting or receiving contributions.
+• Support mechanisms must be defined by chapter before requesting or receiving contributions.

 • Indicators must distinguish between goals, installed capacities, activities in progress and verified outcomes.